SolidRusT/srt-agent-api/README.md

 ### Web Search

-To get a summary of a Wikipedia page, use the wiki summary endpoint:
+To perform a web search, use the search endpoint:

 ```bash
 curl -X GET "http://127.0.0.1:8000/search?query=how%20to%20search%20the%20web"